ataberkcemunal/SU-GPA-CALCULATOR/README.md

 # GPA Calculator

-A Python tool to calculate GPA based on Sabanci University's grading system.
-This tool helps students estimate their future GPA by processing their transcript PDF and allowing them to input estimated grades for registered courses.
+A Python tool that helps Sabanci University students calculate their GPA by processing transcript PDFs and estimating future grades.
+Supports both SU Credits and ECTS calculations.

 ## Features